Date of Degree

 Copyright 2011 Gaurav Nandkumar Kanade

 Kanade, Gaurav Nandkumar.
-"Combinatorial optimization problems in geometric settings." doctoral dissertation, University of Iowa, 2011.
+"Combinatorial optimization problems in geometric settings."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.